-You've probably anticipated this day with excitement and dread: That teenage human in your house is now a licensed driver.
+You've probably anticipated this day with excitement and dread: That teenager in your house is now a licensed driver.
 Now the questions begin.
 Will she remember to use the turn signals?
 Will he observe the speed limits?
 Will she remember to remain several car lengths behind the car in front of her?
 How did my baby grow up so fast?

 Just remember that you, too, were once a newly minted driver.
-These days, however, your teen can drive a car that is innumerable times safer than the vehicle you first had, thanks to more stringent government and industry crash-safety standards.
+These days, however, your teenager can drive a car that is innumerable times safer than the vehicle you first had, thanks to more stringent government and industry crash-safety standards.
 This is especially true if you're buying one of the new models available.
 But which car should you buy if you want the latest safety features and technology?

 Some experts say that the greater the mass of the vehicle, the better the protection.
-Groups like the Insurance Institute for Highway Safety (IIHS) recommend bigger, heavier vehicles, like midsize sedans or SUVs.
+Groups such as the Insurance Institute for Highway Safety (IIHS) recommend bigger, heavier vehicles, like midsize sedans or SUVs.
 The American Automobile Association, on the other hand, advises against SUVs.
 But it does recommend midsize sedans.
 Small cars are the ones to avoid, both groups agree.

-"Midsize sedans are the best choice for teens," says Tamra Johnson, manager of public relations for the Automobile Association of America.
-"Small cars don't offer as much protection in crashes, sporty cars may encourage speeding or recklessness, and SUVs and pickup trucks are more difficult to maneuver and more likely to roll over.
+"Midsize sedans are the best choice for teens," said Tamra Johnson, manager of public relations for the Automobile Association of America.
+Small cars don't offer as much protection in crashes, she said.
+Sporty, high-horsepower cars may encourage speeding or recklessness, and SUVs and pickup trucks are more difficult to maneuver and more likely to roll over.

 A crash notification system, which notifies authorities in the event of an accident serious enough to activate the airbag.

 A backup camera with rear cross-traffic alert, which gives drivers more visibility to children, animals and other vehicles behind them.

 We've listed them alphabetically by make and model below.
-All have earned five-star safety ratings from the National Highway Traffic Safety Administration (NHTSA).
-Some also have earned the IIHS's Top Safety Pick+ rating.
+All have earned five-star safety ratings in crash tests performed by the National Highway Traffic Safety Administration (NHTSA).
+Some also have earned the IIHS' Top Safety Pick+ rating.
 In addition to those distinctions, we looked at cars that offer additional safety measures, such as features that can reduce distractions posed by the car's entertainment features.
 Some cars also let parents place speed and infotainment restrictions on teens as they drive.
 They might not like that, but such measures can bring you some peace of mind.

 The Malibu got a makeover for 2016, shedding its formerly frumpy, boxy look for a sleeker, more chiseled figure.
 Alongside the Ford Fusion, the Malibu cuts one of the more striking figures in the midsize class.
-That should make your teen driver happy, but there's plenty here for parents to like, too.
-The Malibu has a classy interior, impressive fuel efficiency and a choice of two engines: Stick to the calmer 160-horsepower version for your new driver.
+That should make your teen driver happy, but there's plenty for parents to like, too.
+The Malibu has a classy interior, impressive gas mileage and a choice of two engines: Stick to the calmer 160-horsepower version for your new driver.
 And it has plenty of standard and optional safety features.
 With a starting suggested retail price of $26,870, it's a prime candidate for teen and family driving.

 While the Teen Driver system won't prevent young drivers from exceeding the top speed, it can warn them each time they exceed the limit.
-It can also assemble what Chevy calls a report card, listing distance driven, over-speed warnings and any stability control or hard-braking events.
+It can also assemble what Chevy calls a report card, listing distance driven, over-speed warnings, and any stability control or hard-braking events.
 Only parents can access the report card, and they have to do it from within the car, not via a mobile app or computer.

 The Chrysler 200 won't wow teen drivers with its style or cachet, but it has almost all they'll need: a cabin finished in high-quality materials and an intuitive smartphone/media interface with a large display and big icons to reduce distraction.
 Under the hood, there's a modestly powerful four-cylinder engine that returns 28 mpg combined.
 The Chrysler 200 has a starting price of $22,990.

-Standard: Front side airbags, side curtain airbags, driver and front-passenger knee airbags, and rearview camera (except in the base model).
+Standard: Front side airbags, side curtain airbags, driver and front-passenger knee airbags, and a rearview camera (except in the base model).

 With its sculpted sides and hood and a front end that borrows generously from an upscale Aston Martin design, the Fusion is one of the sharpest lookers among midsize sedans.
 It offers Sync 3, the latest generation of Ford's voice command system.
-It can handle most navigation, music and phone functions through voice command, keeping your teen focused on the road, not on a touchscreen.
+It can handle most navigation, music and phone functions through voice commands, keeping your teen focused on the road, not on a touchscreen.

 The Fusion also offers MyKey, a suite of features designed to keep your teen driver attentive.
 MyKey is similar to the Chevrolet Malibu's Teen Driver system.
 It mutes the audio until seat belts are buckled and allows you to set an audio limit (up to nearly half the normal level).
 It also lets you set variable speed-alert chimes and impose a top-speed limit, up to 80 mph.
 You also can set a Do Not Disturb feature that will hold text messages and send incoming phone calls to voicemail on phones that have been paired with Sync.
-Drivers can still make voice-activated outgoing phone calls, however.
+Drivers, however, can still make voice-activated outgoing phone calls.
 MyKey will also issue low-fuel warnings starting at 75 miles of range remaining.

 The base Fusion is powered by a 175-hp four-cylinder engine.
-It returns an EPA-rated 26 mpg combined, and starts at $23,135.
+It returns an EPA-rated 26 mpg combined and starts at $23,135.
 Two more powerful four-cylinder engines also are available.

 Along with the Toyota Camry, which you'll find later on this list, the Honda Accord is justly considered the gold standard for midsize family sedans.
-The Accord earns top marks for its roomy, high-quality interior and excellent ride quality and handling.
+The Accord earns top marks for its roomy, high-quality interior, and excellent ride quality and handling.
 Especially of note for your parental consideration is its generous set of teen-friendly standard features.
-There's a rearview camera, Bluetooth phone and streaming audio, and touchscreen control of Pandora Internet Radio.
+There's a rearview camera, Bluetooth phone and streaming audio, and touchscreen control of Pandora internet radio.
 The Accord also is an IIHS Top Safety Pick+.

-The new Honda Sensing package, which is available on all Accord trim levels, brings lots of safety tech, such as adaptive cruise control, forward collision warning with automatic emergency braking, lane departure warning and lane and road departure intervention.
+The new Honda Sensing package, which is available on all Accord trim levels, brings lots of safety tech, such as adaptive cruise control, forward collision warning with automatic emergency braking, lane departure warning, and lane and road departure intervention.
 That system helps prevent the car from drifting off the road entirely.
-The innovative LaneWatch blind-spot system sends a low and wide view of the passenger side blind spot to the central display when the driver uses the right turn signal.
+The innovative LaneWatch blind-spot system sends a low and wide view of the passenger-side blind spot to the central display when the driver uses the right turn signal.
 LaneWatch is only available on the top two trim levels, the EX and the EX-L.

 The latest Accord also offers Apple CarPlay and Android Auto.
 Your teen just connects an iPhone or Android phone to the entertainment system and the touchscreen shows an interface similar to that of the phone.
 The Accord brings a lot of technology, refinement and safety for a price starting at $23,040.

 Both models earn IIHS Top Safety Pick+ status.
 Both offer a choice of three different four-cylinder engines paired with automatic transmissions.
 Both have interior design and materials that befit a more expensive car.
-Both have smartphone integration via Apple CarPlay and Android Auto
+Both have smartphone integration via Apple CarPlay and Android Auto.

-The Sonata and Optima also offer emergency telematics services: It's Blue Link for Hyundai and UVO for Kia.
-In addition to the usual services, these systems can keep tabs on your teen driver's habits, sending alerts to your smartphone whenever your kid exceeds a set speed, stays out past curfew or leaves an area you've designated — that's a feature called geofencing.
+The Sonata and Optima also offer emergency telematics services: It's Blue Link for Hyundai and Uvo for Kia.
+In addition to the usual services, these systems can keep tabs on your teen driver's habits, sending alerts to your smartphone whenever your kid exceeds a set speed, stays out past curfew, or leaves an area you've designated — that's a feature called geofencing.
 These features might scream "helicopter parent" to your new driver, but you might sleep better if you use them.

 The Impreza has a standard all-wheel-drive system, which makes it a top candidate for any parent whose teen will be driving in slippery, snowy conditions.
 It's especially useful for teen drivers still learning the nuances of car control.
 The 148-hp four-cylinder engine offers enough power to maneuver out of trouble without creating any temptation to misuse it.
-Starting price for a model with a continuously variable automatic transmission is $20,090.
+The starting price for a model with a continuously variable automatic transmission is $20,090.

 The Impreza straddles the line between a compact and midsize sedan, but the interior, particularly the rear seat, ranks as one of the roomiest in the segment.
-The Impreza also is an IIHS Top Safety Pick+, thanks to its optional front collision warning and automatic braking system.
+The Impreza also is an IIHS Top Safety Pick+, thanks to its optional forward collision warning and automatic braking system.
 The Impreza is also available as a hatchback.